nus-cs2113-AY2021S1/tp/docs/team/yuen-sihao.md

 * General formatting of UG/DG as a team.

 ### Contributions beyond the project team:
-* Offered suggestions for other teams to consider, such as ().
+* I offered suggestions for other teams to consider for their DG, as well as potential bugs based on the version they released for PE-D.